c4ss4ndr4/Zonda-Challenge/README.md

 # Zonda-Challenge

-All Changes are in the employees.php and styles.php page.
+All Changes are in the employees.php and styles.css page.

 WordPress Coding and Walk Through